dart-lang/site-www/src/null-safety/index.md

 ---

 Sound null safety is coming to the Dart language!
-Once you opt into null safety, types are non-nullable by default, meaning that values in your code can’t be null _unless you say they can be._
+When you opt into null safety, types in your code are non-nullable by default, meaning that values can’t be null _unless you say they can be._
-With null safety, your **runtime** null-reference exceptions turn into **edit-time** analysis errors.
+With null safety, your **runtime** null-dereference errors turn into **edit-time** analysis errors.
 The compiler can optimize away internal null checks, enabling apps to be faster, smaller, and more reliable.